kyma-project/kyma/tools/stability-checker/README.md

 slackClientToken |123-need-to-be-provided| Slack client token. testThrottle | 5m | Period between test executions.
-Purpose of this parameter is to give K8s time to clean up all resources after the previous test execution. testResultWindowTime | 6h | Notifications will be sent after this time and contains test executions summary for this period. stats.enabled | false | If true, an output from test executions is analyzed to find statistics for every test. \
-Detailed information about how many times every test failed and succeeded will be enclosed to the slack notification. \
-Detecting test result is done by regular expressions defined in `stats.failingTestRegexp` and `stats.successfulTestRegexp` \
-stats.failingTestRegexp |TBD| Regular expression which indicates that test has failed.
+Purpose of this parameter is to give K8s time to clean up all resources after the previous test execution. testResultWindowTime | 6h | Notifications will be sent after this time and contains test executions summary for this period. stats.enabled | false | If true, an output from test executions is analyzed to find statistics for every test.
+Detailed information about how many times every test failed and succeeded will be enclosed to the slack notification.
+Detecting test result is done by regular expressions defined in `stats.failingTestRegexp` and `stats.successfulTestRegexp`. stats.failingTestRegexp |TBD| Regular expression which indicates that test has failed.
 Has to contain one capturing group which identifies test name. stats.successfulTestRegexp |TBD|  Regular expression which indicates that the test has passed.
 Has to contain one capturing group which identifies test name. service.type |NodePort| Stability Checker service type